SignalK/specification/mdbook/src/data_model_metadata.md

 Each item in the `zones` array represents a segment (a zone) of value states.
 The `state` of each item indicates the severity of the zone.
 Any value not part of a zone range defaults to the `normal` state.

 As values transition between zones, notifications are dispatched to inform about the value's state.
 All value-related notifications are defined within zones, and a zone's state determines the severity of the notifications.

-Signal K server uses the `zones` array information in each path `meta` object to monitor the value and raise value state notifications.
-If the `meta.zones` array does not contains items or is undefined, value-related notifications are disabled (including normal state).
+If the `meta.zones` array does not contains items or is undefined, value-related notifications are disabled (including `normal` state notifications).

 The `lower` and `upper` values in zones need not be contiguous or both present within a zone, nor do they have to fall within the upper and lower bounds specified in `displayScale`.
 They still trigger notifications even when outside the `displayScale` range.